Introduction to Windows Programming with WPF

 - What is the Visual State Manager?

-- Custom Control with the Visual State Manager
+- Custom Controls with the Visual State Manager

 - Using the Visual State Manager in Blend